hville/pico-dom/readme.md

 #### Lifecycle operations

-Lifecycle hooks and async operations can be done by wrapping component default methods
+Lifecycle hooks are not provided directly but can be acheived by wrapping component methods

 * on creation: `template.call(...)`
 * on insert: `template.call(...)` or wrap `component.moveTo(...)`